BIOGRAPHY OF JAMES MORRIS, AN EXPERIENCED MEDIATOR SERVING ALL OF NEW YORK STATE

 - You Can Win Big in Small Claims Court, 1981

 - "How to Evaluate and Settle a Personal Injury Claim," Monroe County Bar Association Litigation Section - Program Chair

 - Alternative Dispute Resolution Seminar “The Winning Solution,” Phillips, Lytle, Hitchcock, Blaine & Huber LLP, Buffalo, New York

 - “Settlement Techniques in Personal Liability Cases,” Monroe County Bar Association - Program Chair

 - Mediation Advocacy Seminar” - April 25, 2006

 - Mechanics of Mediation MCBA - 2012

-- Effective Settlement Techniques- 7th Judical District Law Clears 2013
+- Effective Settlement Techniques- 7th Judical District Law Clears and Judges 2020

 - Mediation in Estate Matters MCBA - 2016

 - "Effective ADR: Getting the Most for Your Clients Without Resorting to Litigation" MCBA - 2017